berkanyiildirim/postgres-pagila-vm/README.md

 ### What does it do?

 It creates a virtual server running Centos7 with the latest version of PostgreSQL (*as of writing 12*) installed.
-It setup Pagila database and edits the PostgreSQL configuration files to allow network access and creates a database user/database for your application to use.
+It setup Pagila database and edits the PostgreSQL configuration files to allow network access.

 Once it has started up it will print out how to access the database on the virtual machine.
 It will look something like this: